The U.S. Government Accountability Office (GAO) is an independent, nonpartisan

 Gene L. Dodaro became the eighth Comptroller General of the United States and head of the U.S. Government Accountability Office (GAO) on December 22, 2010, when he was confirmed by the United States Senate.
-He was nominated by President Obama in September of 2010 and had been serving as Acting Comptroller General since March of 2008.
+He was nominated by President Obama in September of 2010 from a list of candidates selected by a bipartisan, bicameral congressional commission.
+He had been serving as Acting Comptroller General since March of 2008.

 More on the CG Selection Process